 Life Sciences Foundation

-The Life Sciences Foundation (LSF) is a 501(c)(3) nonprofit organization focused on educating and inspiring curious minds with the history and continuing significance of biotechnology.
-LSF is capturing biotechnology's legacy by collecting, preserving, and sharing firsthand information about the people, organizations and discoveries that define biotechnology and reshape our world.
-As a steward of biotechnology's amazing history, LSF seeks to inspire the next generation of biotech pioneers and deepen the public's appreciation for the critical role that biotechnology plays in their lives.
+The Life Sciences Foundation (LSF) is a nonprofit organization focused on educating and inspiring curious minds with the history and continuing significance of biotechnology.
+LSF collects, preserves, and shares firsthand information about the people, organizations and discoveries that define biotechnology.